kundanbasha/eslint-config/README.md

 #### rules

 Rules are building blocks of eslint.
 A rule validates if your code meets certain expectation or not, and what to do if doesn't meet the expectation.
+Each rule has a unique identifier and can be configured to report an error, a warning or turned off.
+You constumized the rule based on your project coding standards or use popular preset configurations like "eslint:recommended" or "airbnb" that come bundled with a set of commonly used rules.

+#### Configurations

+- Configurations file is a place where all your built in rules, plugins, custom rules and shareable configs exist
+- Shareable conguration is a npm module, which can be share to any project

+#### Plugins

+A ESLint plugin is a npm module, which contain set of rules, configurations, preprocessors and environments.
+Plugins can be used to enforce a style guide to support Javascript extensions like Typescript, library (React), framework (Angular) etc.